-From the New Testament the principal scriptural seed for the Immaculate Conception is revealed in the inspired words of the Angel Gabriel, “Hail, full of grace, the Lord is with you” (Lk 1:28).
+From the New Testament the principle scriptural seed for the Immaculate Conception is revealed in the inspired words of the Angel Gabriel, “Hail, full of grace, the Lord is with you” (Lk 1:28).
 In the angelic greeting, Mary’s name is nowhere used.
 Rather, the title “full of grace” is used as a substitute for Mary’s name by the angelic messenger of God.
 These angelic words refer to a fullness of grace, a plentitude of grace that is part of Mary’s very nature.
 So much is Mary’s very being full of grace that this title serves to identify Mary in place of her own name.
 It is also true that no person with a fallen nature could possess a fullness of grace, a plentitude of grace, appropriate only for the woman who was to give God the Son an identical, immaculate human nature.
 Mary was conceived in providence to be the woman who would give her same immaculate nature to God when God became man.
-Certainly we can see the fittingness in God receiving a human nature from a human mother, and receiving an immaculate nature from a truly immaculate mother.
+Certainly, we can see the fittingness in God receiving a human nature from a human mother, and receiving an immaculate nature from a truly immaculate mother.

 In the Greek text of Luke 1:28, we have an additional implicit reference to Mary’s Immaculate Conception taking place before the announcement of the Angel.
 The Greek word kecharitomene, is a perfect participle, and so we translate Luke 1:28 most accurately in this way, “Hail, you who have been graced.”
 The Greek translation of the angel’s greeting refers to an event of profound grace experienced by Mary that was already completed in the past.
 (2)